Loading lesson…

 The big idea: an OpenClaw skill is a manifest plus a procedure plus optional examples, discovered lazily by a soul that scans descriptions and loads only what matches.
 The description is the resume; the procedure is the interview.

-What is the core idea behind "What A Skill Is In OpenClaw: Anatomy And Discovery"?
+What is the main idea of "What A Skill Is In OpenClaw: Anatomy And Discovery"?

-What is the key insight about "Manifest plus procedure plus examples — that is the whole pattern" in the context of What A Skill Is In OpenClaw: Anatomy And Discovery?
+What should a careful learner remember about "Manifest plus procedure plus examples — that is the whole pattern"?

-Which best describes the scope of "What A Skill Is In OpenClaw: Anatomy And Discovery"?
+Which action would help you apply "What A Skill Is In OpenClaw: Anatomy And Discovery" responsibly?